-Very simple, the main ingredient is free and surprisingly delicious!
+Very simple, the main ingredient of dandelion fritters is free and surprisingly delicious!
 The flowers have a slightly bitter juiciness to them that is rather pleasant.

-Gather as many freshly opened dandelion heads as you want small fritters.
-Give good shake outside in case of insects and wash and dry under cold water.
-Mix a pancake batter up: place a cupful or so of self raising flour into a bowl then gradually add soya milk (probably about half a cup) while whisking with a fork until you have a nice thick batter.
 Heat a small amount of of veg oil (really just enough to coat the base of the pan) to a medium heat in a frying pan and then fry the fritters.
 I found it easiest to throw one flower at a time into the mix, coating it well with batter and then taking it out in a spoonful, and popping it all in the pan.
 They cook quite fast – once small holes begin to appear on the pancakes flip them over with a fork and cook the other side.

-variants: this basic pancake mix can be used to house many different things – try chopped onion with other finely chopped vegetables (beetroot makes pink ones!) or make herby fritters.
+Variants: this basic pancake mix can be used to house many different things – try chopped onion with other finely chopped vegetables (beetroot makes pink ones!) or make herby fritters.

 Food for Free by Richard Mabey is a great guide to Britain’s wild foods.
 A favourite reference tool of ours, detailing wild herbs, berries, greens, sea vegetables and fungi.